 - The dates of the annual vacation taken, the amounts paid, and the days and amounts owing

-- The dates taken and amounts paid from the employee’s time bank, and the balance remaining
+- The amounts paid from the employee’s time bank, dates taken and remaining balance

-- Substituting another day for a statutory holiday
+- Agreements about substituting another day for a statutory holiday for 4 years

-A farm labour contractor must keep a daily log at each work site that includes:
+Farm labour contractors must keep a daily log at each work site that includes:

 - The name of the producer and work site location to which workers are supplied

 - The names of the workers who work at that work site on that day